The Food of Ancient ROme

 The Divide Between Rich and Poor

 Just as today, there was a vast gap between the wealthy equestrian and patrician classes and the regular people of Rome, the plebians.
 They dined very differently and ate different foods.

 Many of these shops had rooms where people could also sit down and eat.
-Menus, such as the one in the photo above that I took in a shop in Ostia Antica, were often painted directly on the wall.
+Menus, such as the one in the photo below from a shop in Ostia Antica, were often painted directly on the wall.
 Typical dishes served included meatballs, lentils, fritters and other quick-to-make and easy-to-eat-on-the-go foods.
 It was not seemly for a wealthy person to dine at these shops and there are numerous accounts of patricians (and even emperors!) being derided for hanging out with the rabble.
 Plebians would not have eaten laying down, but sitting up just as we do today.